 Prior to each election, the Inquirer’s Editorial Board identifies the races where an endorsement can help readers understand where candidates stand on issues and why we think voters should support (or reject) a particular candidate.

 We think all elections are important and try to cover as many as we can.
 We research the candidates’ backgrounds through our own reporting, as well as through the work of our newsroom colleagues.

 The Board hosts meetings with candidates running in contested races, where we ask them about their stance on the issues we think are most important to their constituents.
 The meetings are on the record, and political reporters and editors are invited to participate, but they do not weigh in on the endorsement process.

-Unlike reporters, columnists are allowed to include their opinions and viewpoints when presenting their reporting.
-Columnists, like Will Bunch, Trudy Rubin, Jenice Armstrong and Helen Ubiñas, appear on our pages.
-All of our columnists can be found at Inquirer.com/opinion.
+Unlike reporters, columnists are encouraged to include their opinions and viewpoints when presenting their reporting.
+Inquirer columnists, including Will Bunch, Trudy Rubin, Jenice Armstrong, and Helen Ubiñas, appear on our pages.
+All of our columnists can be found at inquirer.com/opinion.